jyothiram266/citirin-k8s-depolyment/README.md

 #### 1️⃣ Apply Kubernetes Manifests (Mandatory)

-apply the required Kubernetes configurations from the k8s/ directory
+to apply the required Kubernetes configurations from the k8s/ directory

 ```
 kubectl apply -f k8s/
 ```
+This command depoly Rabbitmq and Database

 Verify that the resources are created: